Updated on May 20, 2025.

 If you don’t follow your COPD treatment plan, you’re putting yourself at an increased risk of developing more frequent, worsening symptoms—and potentially very serious health issues.

 Quitting smoking is an essential part of your treatment plan for a reason.
-The main cause of COPD is smoking, and it’s no surprise that cigarette smoke can cause an existing case of COPD to worsen more quickly.
-It’s never too late and always important to quit smoking, because quitting can help slow the progression of the disease and prevent the loss of lung function.
-If you’re having trouble quitting, talk to your doctor about smoking cessation aids that may help.
+The main cause of COPD is smoking, and cigarette smoke can cause an existing case of COPD to worsen more quickly.
+It’s never too late and always important to quit smoking, as it can help slow the progression of the disease and prevent the loss of lung function.
+If you’re having trouble quitting, talk to your HCP about smoking cessation aids that may help.

-Most importantly, if left untreated, COPD can cause serious, long-term disability and even death—in fact, COPD is one of the leading causes of death in the United States.
+Most importantly, if left untreated, COPD can cause serious, long-term disability and even death.
+COPD is one of the leading causes of death in the United States.

 Thankfully, many of the worst outcomes of COPD can be avoided by following your COPD treatment plan.